Non-degenerate Marginal-Likelihood Calibration with Application to Quantum Characterization

-We consider the uncertainty analysis and prediction of complex physical systems that are described by parametric mathematical models.
-The general approach consists of two steps.
-First, physical observations of the system are used to infer the unknown model parameters in a Bayesian framework.
-We refer to this step as model parameter characterization (this is called model calibration in the Bayesian statistics literature).
-Next, the mathematical model, with the inferred uncertain parameters, is used to make predictions about the unobserved behaviour of the physical system.
-We present a Bayesian approach that accounts for experimental uncertainty as well as model uncertainty, recognizing the discrepancy between the observed data and the model predictions from the best-fitting parameter values or distributions.
-We employ Gaussian variables and Gaussian processes to represent the experimental noise and model discrepancy, respectively.
-The characterized dynamical model together with the model discrepancy are then used for predicting experimental data.
+Assuming ample amounts of relevant experimental observations, a general approach for uncertainty analysis and predictive computing of complex physical systems, described by parametric simulation models, involves two key steps.
+First, physical observations are used to infer the unknown model parameters within a Bayesian framework, a process known as model calibration or characterization.
+Next, the calibrated model, incorporating the inferred uncertain parameters, predicts the unobserved behavior of the physical system.
+The KOH Bayesian approach accomplishes this by utilizing Gaussian variables to represent experimental noise and a Gaussian process to model the discrepancy between the physical system and the simulation.
+The calibrated model, along with the adjusted discrepancy function, is then used for making predictions.
+In this section, we review the two key steps of the KOH Bayesian approach as applied to a dynamical system.